alephium/docs/docs/FAQ.md

 ### When Binance?

-We don't have an exact date on this.
-But we are working on it.
-However, you will be among the first to know by joining the [Telegram group](https://t.me/alephiumgroup), the [Alephium Discord](https://discord.gg/JErgRBfRSB) or if you follow our [Twitter account](https://twitter.com/alephium).
+We are working toward additional listings and working our way up towards Binance.
+You will be among the first to know by joining the [Telegram group](https://t.me/alephiumgroup), the [Alephium Discord](https://discord.gg/JErgRBfRSB) or if you follow our [Twitter account](https://twitter.com/alephium).

-### What is your token symbol?
+### What is your token ticker?

-ALPH
+The Alephium token ticker is [ALPH].(https://medium.com/@alephium/introducing-alph-8381dbd9f88d)

 ## Full node